Basic Configuration

 ) until the giveCookieConsent()

 method is called.
 This is essential for complying with privacy regulations like GDPR.
-See the Consent Management guide for more details.transport
+See the Consent Management guide for more details.Advanced Transport Configuration

 object lets you fine-tune how data is sent to Radar’s servers.